-- The 2019 city-wide average canopy cover is 25.5% canopy, with individual census block group canopy levels ranging from 7.8% to 63% canopy coverage. - Canopy levels at 30% and greater are correlated with measurable health benefits such as improved air quality and general levels of health. - Canopy levels at 40% and greater are corelated with meaningful reductions in urban heat and its impacts.
+- The 2019 city-wide average canopy cover is 25.5% canopy, with individual census block group canopy levels ranging from 7.8% to 63% canopy coverage. - Community members providing survey and workshop feedback largely preferred "plentiful" or "dense" tree coverage city-wide, with slightly higher levels of tree coverage preferred in residential neighborhoods than in city centers. - Canopy levels at 30% and greater are correlated with measurable health benefits such as improved air quality and general levels of health. - Canopy levels at 40% and greater are corelated with meaningful reductions in urban heat and its impacts.

-Canopy Policy Approach
+Draft Canopy Policy Outline

 - Set city-wide canopy goal: 35-40%

-- Establish minimum canopy coverage targets for different zone districts:
+- Establish minimum canopy coverage requirements for different zone district densities:

-- Low density zone districts: 40%
+- Low density zone districts and all parking lots over 9 spaces: 40%

 - Medium density zone districts: 30%

 - High density zone districts: 25%

 - o Industrial zone districts: 20%

 - Tree preservation and planting both contribute toward meeting canopy requirements.

-Scaling canopy targets by context supports the City's goal for equitable distribution of tree canopy as well as balancing goals for tree cover with maintaining development feasibility.
-These draft targets provide a clear, measurable framework for evaluating development proposals and planting efforts.
-They ensure every part of the city can work toward meaningful, context-sensitive canopy outcomes, and provide a foundation for the development code's tree retention, planting, and mitigation standards.
+Scaling canopy targets by context supports the City's goals for equitable distribution of tree canopy and context responsiveness, as well as helps balance goals for tree cover with maintaining development feasibility.
+These draft targets are intended to provide a clear, measurable framework for evaluating development proposals and planting efforts.
+They also provide a foundation for the development code's tree retention, planting, and mitigation standards.